Written by landlords! Tried & true strategies for finding a home.

 SO IMPORTANT: Hear the landlord out and be polite no matter how they respond.
 Many landlords have been moved to give dogs a try after applicants offer a solid game plan and a willingness to work with them address all of their concerns.

-From pit bull owner Vuthy Thorn, "Whenever I move from a place, I draft up a letter of recommendation stating that my dogs have never caused any problems, have been quiet, great tenants, etc., and have had no problems getting my current-soon-to-be-former apartment manager/landlord to sign it.
-It really does help."
+"Whenever I move from a place, I draft up a letter of recommendation stating that my dogs have never caused any problems, have been quiet, great tenants, etc., and have had no problems getting my current-soon-to-be-former apartment manager/landlord to sign it.
+It really does help." - Vuthy Thorn

 Great advice Vutha!
 To build a pet friendly community, pet owners of every type of dog really do have commit to being awesome tenants.
 Lay rugs down to avoid scratching the hardwoods.
 Use a dog crate to prevent unexpected damage, like chewed door frames or urine marking while you're away at work.
 Pick up after your dog.
 Don’t let him bark non-stop or annoy others.
 Don’t let him run loose.
 Let willing neighbors meet your well behaved pet so they can support you in your ownership: Consider inviting them over to a BBQ for some enjoyable ‘get to know’ time.
 Wear a thick skin and be polite to those that are rude or afraid.
 Make it your mission to help them realize you’re a thoughtful, responsible dog owner with a well loved pet and your landlord will happily give you a great reference for your next rental.